jsau-/waki/compiler/README.md

 Makefile targets `debug` and `release` build repective versions of the compiler.
 The compiler can be invoked by running `./build/apps/program`.

+Makefile target `all` is currently set to create a debug build of the compiler in directory `./build`.
+To run the executable first `make` and then `./build/waki`.

 ## Phases

 The process of compiling `waki` can be reduced to the following chronological